 Vehicle options range from 7-passenger SUVs to full size 8- and 12-passenger vans.
 There are two types of 8- and 12-passenger vans.
 ADA compliant vehicles are available upon request.

 To start a new vanpool, you will need to find people who share similar commute patterns and working hours.
-The minimum number to form a vanpool is 5 people.
+The minimum number to begin a vanpool is 4 or half the seating capacity of the chosen vehicle.
+However, the goal is to grow the group to the seating capacity over time.
 To find an existing vanpool that fits with your commute, please contact MetroRideShare to request a ride match.

 The MetroRideShare vanpool program is a month-to-month commitment.
 If any rider leaves the group, they should give a 30-day notice to the coordinator/primary driver.
 If the group decides at some point to end its vanpool, they will be required to give a 30-day notice in writing to the vendor.

 Each vanpool has the option to have a prepaid fuel card.
 Each month the group can add funds to the card, which can be used for fuel, car washes and tolls.

 One person from the group needs to volunteer and apply to be the coordinator/primary driver and sign the vanpool lease agreement with the vendor.
 Typically, two or three riders volunteer to be alternate drivers to step in when needed.
 Only drivers approved in writing are allowed to drive.

 The vehicle can be left at the meeting point or an authorized driver may take it home.